 As is so often the case with blogs, websites, and Twitter, it’s less about content and more about clicks.
 How much the blog creator cares about commercial interests can be easily seen from the content/ad banner ratio and from the number of articles that begin with “xy tips on how to …”.

 But don’t get me wrong, commercial interests are fine.
-Commercial elements in a blog allow the blog owner to quit his job and devote 100 percent to the content.
-That’s not necessarily a bad thing!
+Commercial elements in a blog allow the blog owner to quit the job and devote 100 percent to the content.
+That’s not necessarily a bad trade!

 In addition, some articles live up to the responsibility that comes with such a headline.
 Sometimes, they provide real added value.
 I read them too.
 But now, end of the disclaimer.
 In most cases, such articles may be suitable as an overview, but they are not a shortcut in the sense of a list you can tick off.